frontendpatterns/frontendpatterns.dev/src/content/patterns/request-cancellation.md

 ## Solution

-Apply the Request Cancellation pattern by aborting in-flight requests when components unmount or dependencies change, and reinforce it with concise examples or tests.
+Abort in-flight requests when components unmount or dependencies change.
 For example, let a `useOrders` hook own the network call while an `OrdersTable` component simply renders rows.